 - Ability to be pliable and flexible

-- Can be deformed under tensile stress (stretching or pulling)
+- Can be deformed under tensile stress (can be stretched or pulled)

 - Examples: copper, silver, gold, aluminium which can be made into thin wire